 Smith is light on his feet, and his feet are exceptionally quick.
 The South Carolina CB moves with great corrective twitch and loads up lots of potential energy within his frame.
 He has the lateral suddenness to match ball carriers in space and easily correct his positioning.
 Additionally, he has a smooth backpedal and can seamlessly flip his hips when matching receivers at the line.

-His athleticism also translates well when applied with proper technique.
+Smith’s athleticism also translates well when applied with proper technique.
 At the line, Smith flashes patience in press.
 He can use precise jams to delay releases and push receivers to the outside, controlling leverage.
-Smith’s short-area athleticism can match WR movements at the line and maintain discipline.
+Smith, with his short-area athleticism, can match WR movements at the line and maintain discipline.
 He’s also very willing with his physicality.
 He regularly jams opponents and doesn’t shy away from contact.

 Smith is a high-energy competitor with an alpha mentality.
 The South Carolina CB has both the athleticism and the competitive mindset to lock down receivers in man coverage.
 He can use successive one-hand jams to control receivers and pinch them against the sideline.
 But Smith also shows great promise in zone.